Lukich/appTester/README.md

 1) ./slimerjs-0.9.2/slimerjs tester.js app=533  would perform a test only on app #533 in the list.
 2) ./slimerjs-0.9.2/slimerjs tester.js max=10 would perform a test on the first 10 apps n the list.
+3) ./slimerjs-0.9.2/slimerjs tester.js min=3 max=10 would perform a test starting with app 3 until app 10.
+4) ./slimerjs-0.9.2/slimerjs tester.js verbose=true would perform a test in a verbose mode

+@TODO:
+1) support for specific iframe targeting
+2) ignoring the manual apps